AUTH-ACN-Workshop/containerized-app-on-azure/assignment-0-configure-environment.md

 ---

-## ✅ Step 3: Fork This Repository
+## ✅ Step 3: Fork the [EspoCRM Docker](espocrm-docker) Repository

-You’ll work on your own copy of this lab project.
+For this lab, you’ll work on your own copy of the repository that provides the resources for building the image of the CRM application.

-1. In this GitHub repository, click the **Fork** button (top-right of the page).
+1. Go to the [espocrm-docker](https://github.com/espocrm/espocrm-docker) repository.
-2. This will create a copy under your GitHub account.
+2. Click the **Fork** button in the top right corner of the page.
+This will create a copy under your GitHub account.

 ---